rainner/login-forms/README.md

 # Login Forms

-Login forms from popular sites done with basic HTML/CSS/JS.
+Login forms of popular sites done with basic HTML, CSS, JS (JQuery).
+Used for educational purposes to teach about the threat of online Phishing sites.

 ##### [Amazon Login][amazon]
 ##### [Apple Login][apple]